UCLOrengoGroup/cath-alphaflow/README.md

 ---

 ## Tracing and visualising timelines of the pipeline

 https://www.nextflow.io/docs/latest/tracing.html

 The production of a pipeline image needs the installation of graphviz

 ```
 sudo apt install graphviz
 ```

 Call nextflow with -with-dag, e.g.

 ```
 ./nextflow run workflows/cath-test-workflow.nf -with-dag cath-test-workflow.png
 ```

 An html report that shows the process timings, gantt chart style

 ```
 ./nextflow run workflows/cath-test-workflow.nf -with-timeline cath-test-workflow-gantt.html
 ```

 An html html report with plotly summaries of processes:

 ```
 ./nextflow run workflows/cath-test-workflow.nf -with-report cath-test-workflow-plots.html
 ```

 A TSV type text file that shows a list of all the processes run, runtime, cpu, memory usage etc:

 ```
 ./nextflow run workflows/cath-test-workflow.nf -with-trace
 ```

+## Troubleshooting

+Errors when running tests

+- make sure you have installed foldseek
+- make sure you have refreshed dependencies (`pip install .`)
+- did the last build work?